-- In the 2025-2029 Capital Plan, we will:

-- Keep the system safe and reliable by:

-- passengers.

-- Purchasing various Rubber Tire Vehicles.

-- Upgrading and replacing the work train fleet.
+- Keep the system safe and reliable by: - Purchasing up to 45 locomotives to replace overaged locomotives and grow the work train fleet.
+New locomotives will be battery/diesel hybrid models designed to improve air quality in the tunnels for workers and passengers. - Purchasing various Rubber Tire Vehicles. - Upgrading and replacing the work train fleet.